rmorse/babel-plugin-jsx-template-vars/README.md

     </section>
 ```

-First we need to define which var is array like (`favoriteColors`) and then the object properties of the child.
+First we need to define which var is array like (`favoriteColors`) and then the object properties of the child to be iterated (or no properties if the child is a JavaScript primitive).

 ```jsx
 const Person = ( { name, favoriteColors } ) => {